yupswing/MimicRush/README.md

 to avoid fake score submission, or score submission by 3rd part forks.

 I hope you will understand, all the rest is completely open-source and ready to be compiled.
-Do what you want with it ;)
+Do what you want with it (according to the MIT licence) ;)

 # Play with the code